Marlin-DE200/Marlin-DiscoEasy200/README.md

 Because the number of options is multiplicative, adding these options to automated builds would produce an unreasonable number of options.
-(For the 3 languages plus no-lcd, we already produce 80 builds.)
+(Each language currently produces about 160 builds, so for the 3 languages we already produce almost 500 builds!!)

 However a build workflow is available on Github to build any option and you can then download the firmware Hex file from the Github Actions artifacts list.